chennisden/ifallfalse/README.md

 > and version 1.3 or later is part of all distributions of LaTeX
 > version 2005/12/01 or later.

-`ifallfalse` provides an environment that can compare a string against a set of another strings, and if it matches none of them, it executes some action.
+`ifallfalse` provides an `allfalse` environment that can compare a string against a set of another strings, and if it matches none of them, it executes some action.

+Note that this package does not work with the `lualatex` engine.

 ## Package contents

 - `README.md` this file
 - `ifallfalse.pdf` documentation PDF with implementation details
 - `ifallfalse.dtx` contains package and documentation code
 - `ifallfalse.ins` generates .sty from .dtx